eric-brechemier/the-shape-of-design-french-translation/glossary/suspension-of-disbelief.md

 > Cette suspension consentante de l'incrédulité, suspension momentanée, qui constitue la foi poétique.

-where "(willing) suspension of disbelief (for the moment)" is translated as "suspension (consentante) de l'incrédulité(, suspension momentanée)"
+where '(willing) suspension of disbelief (for the moment)' is translated as "suspension (consentante) de l'incrédulité(, suspension momentanée)"

 and